milankathiriya/flutter_questions/Readme.md

 1. How many Flutter app lifecycle methods?
 Explain which state executed when?
 2. What is Hot Reload & Hot Restart?
 Explain in detail.
-3. What is Model class?
+3. What is a Model class?
 Why we should use it?
-4. What is Singleton class?
+4. What is a Singleton class?
 When and why we should use it?
-5. What is Helper class?
+5. What is a Helper class?
-6. What is Future class?
-Explain with example in detail.
+6. What is a Future class?
+Explain with examples in detail.
-7. What is Timer class?
+7. What is a Timer class?
 Describe the use of it.
 8. Difference between Future & Timer class.
 9. What is Stream?
-10. What is FutureBuilder widget?
-When should we can use it?
+10. What is the FutureBuilder widget?
+When should we use it?
-11. What is StreamBuilder widget?
-When should we can use it?
+11. What is the StreamBuilder widget?
+When should we use it?

 ---

 ### OOP

 1. What is OOP?
 Why we should always code with OOP?
 2. What is Class & Object?
-Explain with example in detail.
+Explain with examples in detail.
 3. What are the principles of OOP?
 4. What is Encapsulation?
-Explain with example in detail.
+Explain with examples in detail.
 5. What is Inheritance?
-Explain with example in detail.
+Explain with examples in detail.
 6. What is Polymorphism?
-Explain with example in detail.
+Explain with examples in detail.
 7. What is Abstraction?
-Explain with example in detail.
+Explain with examples in detail.
 8. What is Exception Handling?
-Explain with example.
+Explain with an example.
 9. How to create a custom exception?
-10. Explain try, on, catch and finally keywords in detail.
+10. Explain try, on, catch, and finally keywords in detail.
-11. Explain use of constructors with it's types.
+11. Explain the use of constructors with their types.
-12. Explain factory constructor with it's advantage.
+12. Explain the factory constructor with its advantage.
-13. How to create a class attributes as public or private?
+13. How to create class attributes as public or private?

 ---

 ### Persistent Storage

 1. What is Persistent Storage?
-2. How many approaches in Flutter for saving Persistent data?
+2. How many approaches are in Flutter for saving Persistent data?
-3. What is Shared Preferences?
-Explain pros & cons.
+3. What are Shared Preferences?
+Explain the pros & cons.
 4. What is Hive DB?
-Explain pros & cons.
+Explain the pros & cons.
 5. What is SQLite DB?
-Explain pros & cons.
+Explain the pros & cons.
 6. What is Collection & Document?
 Explain in detail as No-SQL DB terms.
 7. What is SQL?
 How it is important?
-8. Explain CRUD operations with detail in example.
+8. Explain CRUD operations in detail in an example.
 9. Difference between Relation & Non-Relation DB.
 10. List pros. & cons. of Relation & Non-Relation DB.
 11. In which formats, data can be stored using Shared Preferences?
-12. Explain a complete procedure for setup sign_up & sign_in mechanism for multiple users in Flutter using Shared Preferences.
+12. Explain a complete procedure for setup the sign_up & sign_in mechanism for multiple users in Flutter using Shared Preferences.
 13. Explain a complete procedure for setup sign_up & sign_in mechanism for multiple users with different user_roles in Flutter using SQLite.
-14. Explain a complete procedure for setup sign_up & sign_in mechanism for multiple users with different user_roles in Flutter using Firebase Firestore Database.
+14. Explain a complete procedure for setup the sign_up & sign_in mechanism for multiple users with different user_roles in Flutter using Firebase Firestore Database.
 Do not use Firebase Authentication Service.
-15. Explain how to achieve AUTOINCREMENT feature in Firebase Firestore database manually?
+15. Explain how to achieve AUTOINCREMENT feature in the Firebase Firestore database manually?
-16. Explain FOREIGN KEY concept in SQL with example in detail.
+16. Explain the FOREIGN KEY concept in SQL with examples in detail.
-17. Explain one time intro screen logic using Shared Preferences.
+17. Explain one-time intro screen logic using Shared Preferences.
 18. How to save an image in Relational DB & in Non-Relational DB.
 19. How to save a color in Relational DB & in Non-Relational DB
 20. How to save an icon in Relational DB & in Non-Relational DB.